noahehall/multicloud/providers/aws/services/Storage/storageGateway-volumeGateway.md

 - When applications performs I/O on a volume, the gateway saves the data to the cache storage for low-latency access
 - when applications requests data from a volume, the gateway first checks the cache storage for the data before downloading the data from AWS.

+##### cached Reads: read-through cache

+- if the data is in the cache volume: it is served locally from the cache and there is no latency.
+Everything happens directly inside your data center.
+- If the data is not in the cache: Storage Gateway service retrieves the compressed data from Amazon S3 and sends it to the gateway appliance.

 #### stored Volume mode

 - primary data is stored locally